-They know that introducing the major features on the flagship would result in saturation as of the competition from the big players.
+They know that introducing the significant features on the flagship would result in saturation as of the competition from the big players.
 So, featuring in the mid and budget-end segment would make them bring more sales.
 That is where they become successful.
-Introducing new flagships might take at least 2 quarters, but the budget-end segments could be launched monthly.
+Introducing new flagships might take at least two quarters, but the budget-end sections could be launched monthly.
 A good example could be what Vivo is doing.

 - Vivo was one of the first brands to launch the notch-phone in India.
 V9 is already a big hit in the market in terms of sales

 - In the following month, the company introduced X21, which is very similar to V9 but has its proprietary technology – the in-display fingerprint sensor.
 No other phone in the market has this feature, and that’s what makes it unique

 What to see in here is, the Chinese mobile brands are betting big on R&D and fixing the design problems in the smartphones.
 The very purpose of the notch is to house the front-facing camera as well as the sensors, but in the Nex series, you won’t find the notch.
 So, where would be the front camera?
-The most possible design idea from Sharp Electronics to Xiaomi is to keep it at the bottom.
-But to give a complete bezel-less experience either it should be inside the display which is not possible now.
+The possible design idea from Sharp Electronics to Xiaomi is to keep it at the bottom.
+But to give a complete bezel-less experience, either it should be inside the display, which is not possible now.
 So, what Vivo did is used a motorized function to popup the selfie camera from the top.
-I’d not say it’s an innovation, but serves the purpose of giving a fullview experience to the user.
+I’d not say it’s an innovation, but serves the purpose of giving a full view experience to the user.

 Its sister company Oppo has done a similar functionality in its Find X. The only difference is, instead of popping up just the selfie camera, the phone slides up both rear and front cameras when needed, thereby giving the complete bezel-less experience.